MichaelAllenWarner/MichaelAllenWarner.github.io/_posts/2020-03-31-electrodyadics.md

 ## Dyadic Components

 Is that it?
-Well, yes, but let’s discuss dyadic components now and see where that leads us.
-One big caveat: we’re only considering components in standard rectangular $$ (ct, x, y, z) $$ coordinates.
-A fuller treatment would involve basis vectors explicitly.
+Well, in a sense, yes!
+Everything else is downstream.
+But let’s discuss dyadic components now and see where that leads us.
+To keep things simple, we'll only consider components in standard rectangular $$ (ct, x, y, z) $$ coordinates, and we won't get into basis vectors explicitly.

 ### Minkowski Dot Product in Matrix Notation